sylvainbx/rust-book-fr/FRENCH/src/ch12-03-improving-error-handling-and-modularity.md

 <!--
-Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
-Recall from [“The Static Lifetime”][the-static-lifetime]<!-- ignore -- > section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.
+Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&str` in the error case.
 -->

-Notre fonction `new` retourne désormais un `Result` contenant une instance de `Config` dans le cas d'un succès et une `&'static str` dans le cas d'une erreur.
-Pour rappel, nous avons vu dans une section du [chapitre 10][the-static-lifetime]<!-- ignore --> que `&'static str` est le type des chaînes de caractères littérales, ce qui est désormais le type de notre message d'erreur.
+Notre fonction `new` retourne désormais un `Result` contenant une instance de `Config` dans le cas d'un succès et une `&str` dans le cas d'une erreur.

 <!--
 We’ve made two changes in the body of the `new` function: instead of calling